-There is an old Jerusalem custom to go visit the grave of David Hamelech on Har Tzion (of course this is only done within the regulations of the Health Ministry).
+There is an old Jerusalem custom to go visit the grave of David Hamelech on Har Tzion.

 If Shavuot is on a bright day it is a good sign for the whole year.

 PREPERATION FOR SHABBAT

 Some have the custom to go to Mikvah on Chag for Shabbat and some are particular not to go on Chag but rather after the emergence of 3 stars and some just go on Erev Chag.